Classifying phases protected by matrix product operator symmetries using matrix product states: Matrix product states and matrix product operators

 \section{Matrix product states and matrix product operators}

-Matrix product states represent ground states of local gapped Hamiltonians well-enough \cite{Hastings07A}.
 An MPS is defined via a $d\times D\times D$ tensor $A$, where $d$ is the dimension of the local Hilbert space $\mathbb{C}^d$ and $D$ is the bond dimension of the virtual space.
-Without loss of generality (w.l.o.g.) we consider MPS that is translationally invariant in the bulk, where each tensor in the MPS is the same.
+The relevance of these states is that the ground states of local gapped Hamiltonians can be approximated with an MPS of small bond dimension (in term of the system size) \cite{Hastings07A}.
+Without loss of generality (w.l.o.g.) we consider MPSs that are translationally invariant in the bulk, where each tensor in the MPS is the same.

 In this manuscript we define an MPS on $n$ sites with boundary $X\in \mathcal{M}_D$ and tensor $A$ as